jaw7475/Montecarlo-Dice-Simulator/README.md

     OUTPUTS: None

 #### Parameters
-`game` game object; required as paramenter during initialization `face_type` variable type of dice faces used to play the game object passed to the analyzer `jackpots` dataframe of all rolls in game that were jackpot results (all faces were identical) `combinations` dataframe with multi-indexed columns that stores all of the diffrent roll combinations from the game `face_counts` dataframe that shows how many of each face were rolled for each roll event in the game
+`game` game object; required as paramenter during initialization\
+`face_type` variable type of dice faces used to play the game object passed to the analyzer\
+`jackpots` dataframe of all rolls in game that were jackpot results (all faces were identical)\
+`combinations` dataframe with multi-indexed columns that stores all of the diffrent roll combinations from the game\
+`face_counts` dataframe that shows how many of each face were rolled for each roll event in the game\

+## Manifest

+- Montecarlo-Dice-Simulator/
+  - docs/
+  - LICENSE.txt
+  - README.txt
+  - montecarlo_demo.ipynb
+  - montecarlo_test_results.txt
+  - setup.py
+  - montecarlo/
+    - \__init__.py
+    - montecarlo.py
+    - montecarlo_tests.py